ligato/docs/docs/tutorials/04_kv-store.md

 }
 ```

+---

-To watch for changes in the KV data store we need to initialize a watcher:
+To watch for changes in the KV data store, initialize a watcher:

 ```go
 watcher := p.KVStore.NewWatcher("/myplugin/")
 ```

+---

-Then we need to define our callback function that will process the changes:
+Then define your callback function that will process the changes:

 ```go
 onChange := func(resp keyval.ProtoWatchResp) {